openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

-Because we cannot guarantee that the data formats between Y versions are compatible after an upgrade, going from Y to Y-1 will only be possible when rolling back to commit (with older MicroShift) with existing backup.
+Because we cannot guarantee that the data formats between Y versions are compatible after an upgrade, going from Y to Y-1 will only be possible when rolling back to deployment (with older MicroShift) with existing backup.

 If MicroShift data directory does not contain version information, it will be assumed that it was created by MicroShift 4.13 and tested with Y-stream skew